fvinas/tf_aws_lambda_ip_whitelist/README.md

 ## Next steps

+- remove error in case of duplicate entry (update)
 - support for ipv6 rules
 - support for egress rules
-- support for port and IP ranges
+- support for ports and IPs ranges
-- update of existing rules instead of merely stacking them

 ## Authors